-It’s the end of what has been a difficult year for a lot of businesses, with many looking at how their ERP systems can help them be more efficient in the next 12 months ahead.
+It’s the end of what has been a difficult year for a lot of businesses, with many proactively seeking how their ERP systems can help them be more efficient in the next 12 months ahead.

 Sadly we’re not able to predict the future, but we do have some thoughts on what are going to be the big trends for next year.